sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 6. If it is not done already, power up your Environment.
 It could take about 5 minutes for all nodes to start up.
 The master node takes the longest to come up, so if you can see the login prompt from the Skytap UI on the master node, then you are good to go.

 7. SSH into the Master Node or use the Skytap UI.
 In the home directory of root (`/root`) there is a script called `icpStopStart.sh`.
-Run this script by typing in `icpStopStart.sh start` Note that it takes around 30 minutes for the ICP Services to come up completely.
+Run this script by typing in `./icpStopStart.sh start` Note that it takes around 30 minutes for the ICP Services to come up completely.

 8. You can tell if the start of ICP is complete by checking using one of these two methods:
 	- Click on the Developer Machine, and it will take you directly to the Developer Machine running X-Windows.
 Should you need to Authenticate, you can use the credentials of `student`/`Passw0rd!`.
 Bring up the Firefox browser.
 Navigate to the main ICP UI by going to `https://10.0.0.1:8443`.
 The credentials again are `admin/admin`.
 If you can log in and see the main ICP Dashboard, you are good to go.
 	- Alternatively, you can SSH to the Master node.
 Execute a `cloudctl login` from the command line.
 If all there services are up, it will prompt you for credentials (use `admin`/`admin`) and setup your kubernetes environment.
 8. The best place to do your Kubernetes CLI work is from the Master node.
 Again, Before you can execute any of the `kubectl` commands you will need to execute a `cloudctl login`.
 9. Next step is to find The Platform Navigator UI can be use to create and manage instances of all of the components that make up the Cloud Integration Platform.
 10. You can access the Platform Navigator using the browser on the developer machine.
-The URL for the navigator was set up in this environment as: `https://10.0.0.5/cip-platform-navigator`.
+The URL for the navigator was set up in this environment as: `https://10.0.0.5/icip1-navigator1`.
 You might be asked to authenticate into ICP again, but once you do that you should now see the Platform Navigator page.
 11. The Platform Navigator is designed for you to easily keep track of your integration toolset.
 Here you can see all of the various APIC, Event Streams, MQ and ACE instances you have running.
 You can also add new instances using the Platform Navigator.